brennancheung/rpn/README.md

 The REPL currently supports null, numerics (ints, floats, 1.25e-7), strings (double quotes only), arrays, and functions.

-Arrays use the standard bracket notation but don't use commands to separate.
+Arrays use the standard bracket notation but don't use commas to separate.
 Also, it is important that the brackets have whitespace.  `[ 1 2 3 ]` is valid.  `[1 2 3]` is not.
 It will think you are trying to call a method called `[1`.

 The RPN REPL supports functional operations like `map` using anonymous functions.
 Anonymous functions